-- Review internship website: http://ohsu-psu-sph.org/index.php/current-students/field-experience/ - Talk with faculty adviser, potential preceptors - Confirm all core and required courses will be completed prior to beginning the internship - Get application from John Jessup, internship faculty coordinator - If interested in an international internship, start discussions with John Jessup and Lisa Hatfield (OHSU Field Experience Coordinator).
+- Review internship website: http://ohsu-psu-sph.org/index.php/current-students/field-experience/ - Talk with faculty adviser, potential preceptors - Confirm all core and required courses will be completed prior to beginning the internship - Get application from John Jessup, internship faculty coordinator - If interested in an international internship, start discussions with your faculty coordinator.
 There are numerous requirements needed before an international placement can be approved.